 When choosing to seat for the restaurant, there is an option of a wood frame or metal frame chairs.

 Wood frame chairs offer a distinct style and bring out a sense of tradition and class to the establishment.
 Wooden restaurant chairs are also available in a wide variety of backrest styles, patterns, and shapes.

 Metal chairs will typically project a more modern and sleek look than wooden chairs.
 Metal restaurant chairs are painted and come in a wide variety of seat cover and backrest cover options.

 High chairs and booster seats are a necessity in most food service establishments and restaurants for children.

 High chairs are available in wood or plastic and come in a variety of finishes and colors.
 Booster seats come in a wide range of colors.
 Certain manufacturers raise the sides of booster seats for added safety.

-If high chairs or booster seats are not available, a good amount of seat cushions according to the size of chairs can be held in stock for children.
-These cushions can be placed on the chair, secured and the children can be seated for comfortable dining.
+If high chairs or booster seats are not available, a good amount of seat cushions according to the size of the chairs can be held in stock for children.
+These cushions can be placed on the chair and secured and the children can be seated for comfortable dining.